 - Presumption of Capacity: with the introduction of a new functional test for determining capacity

 - Individuals should be supported to make their own decisions as far as possible

 - Decision Specific Capacity: we can all make unwise or eccentric decisions without being considered mentally incapacitated

 - Best Interests: all decisions must be made with the best interests of the person making the decision

 - Decisions should be the least interventionist/restrictive to the individual as possible.

 People under a duty to have regard to the new Code of Practice include:

-- Professionals (such as doctors, nurses and social workers or anyone getting paid for the work they do).
+- Professionals (such as doctors, nurses and social workers or anyone getting paid for the work they do)

-- A Court Deputy.
+- A Court of Protection deputy

-No. Your family will have no access to your bank accounts and cannot sell your property unless they make an application to the Court of Protection for a deputyship order which is a costly and lengthy process.
+No. Your family will have no access to your bank accounts and cannot sell your property unless they make an application to the Court of Protection for a deputyship order, which is a costly and lengthy process.